Psc30/excursion/README.md

 ## Usage

-Open 'index.html' in your web browswer to view the Excursion landing page.
+Open 'index.html' in your web browser to view the Excursion landing page.
 Explore the features and design as shown in the Codecademy project.

 ## Credits